qmonnet/whirl-offload/_posts/2016-09-01-dive-into-bpf.md

 (and can also be accessed on
 [the GitHub mirror](https://github.com/llvm-mirror/llvm/commit/4fe85c75482f9d11c5a1f92a1863ce30afad8d0d).

+### Running in userspace

+As far as I know there are at least two eBPF userspace implementations.
+The first one, [uBPF](https://github.com/iovisor/ubpf/), is written in C. It contains an interpreter, a JIT compiler for x86_64 architecture, an assembler and a disassembler.

+The second one is my own work: [rbpf](https://github.com/qmonnet/rbpf), based on uBPF, but written in Rust.
+The interpreter and JIT-compiler work, there may be more in the future.

 ### Commit logs

 As stated earlier, do not hesitate to have a look at the commit log that